 The Workplace Support Network

-Apart from all else, work relationships are crucial for remaining sane.
+Apart from all else, good work relationships are crucial for remaining sane.
 Having a support network at work has kept me together in many strenuous moments and has pulled me out from quite a few tight spots.

 I used to try to depend on one or two people for all the support I needed at work, which led to many disappointments as they could not always meet my unreasonable expectations.
 Now I build extensive networks and have different people I go to for different things – some for operational support, some for emotional support, some for advice and a couple when I feel like a failure and need someone to put me back together.

-Work relationships are one of the most important aspects of our experience at work.
+Good work relationships are one of the most important aspects of our experience at work.
 By managing our expectations towards them and showing cooperation, we can ensure that we reap all their positives and avoid feeling let down and disappointed.